openvinotoolkit/openvino/docs/install_guides/pypi-openvino-dev.md

 OpenVINO™ toolkit is a comprehensive toolkit for quickly developing applications and solutions that solve a variety of tasks including emulation of human vision, automatic speech recognition, natural language processing, recommendation systems, and many others.
 Based on latest generations of artificial neural networks, including Convolutional Neural Networks (CNNs), recurrent and attention-based networks, the toolkit extends computer vision and non-vision workloads across Intel® hardware, maximizing performance.
 It accelerates applications with high-performance, AI and deep learning inference deployed from edge to cloud.

-**The Developer Package Includes the Following Components Installed by Default:**
+**The developer package includes the following components installed by default:**

 | Component                                                                                           | Description                                                                                                                                                                                                                                                                                                   |
 |-----------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | [Model Optimizer](https://docs.openvinotoolkit.org/latest/openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html) | This tool imports, converts, and optimizes models that were trained in popular frameworks to a format usable by Intel tools, especially the Inference Engine. <br>Popular frameworks include Caffe\*, TensorFlow\*, MXNet\*, and ONNX\*.                                               |
 | Additional Tools                                   | A set of tools to work with your models including [Accuracy Checker utility](https://docs.openvinotoolkit.org/latest/omz_tools_accuracy_checker.html), [Post-Training Optimization Tool](https://docs.openvinotoolkit.org/latest/pot_README.html), [Benchmark Tool](../../inference-engine/samples/benchmark_app/README.md)                                    |

-**The Runtime Package Includes the Following Components Installed by Dependency:**
+Note: The developer package also installs the OpenVINO runtime package as a dependency.

+**The runtime package installs the following components:**

 | Component                                                                                           | Description                                                                                                                                                                                                                                                                                                   |
 |-----------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|